 And when you misjudge your effort levels, you run the risk of either overworking (and increasing injury risk) or underworking (and wasting your time).

-I use the Fitbit Versa (you can see the reviews here) to monitor my heart rate in real-time when I’m doing HIIT with weights.
+I use the Fitbit Versa to monitor my heart rate in real time when I’m doing HIIT with weights.

 But the Fitbit Inspire works just as well and is much cheaper.

 That’s 7 benefits and drawbacks to doing weighted HIIT workouts with dumbbells and kettlebells!